dmitrijLo/ctrl-ing/docs/getting-started.md

 <script src="./path/to/ctrling.js"></script>
 ```

-> Note that since `<ctrl-ing>` is a custom html element which is a relative young web technology, it was found through this work that ctrling.js should be imported after declaration of the object you want to control.
+> **Note:** Since `<ctrl-ing>` is a custom html element which is a relative young web technology, it was found through this work that ctrling.js should be imported after declaration of the object you want to control.
 This will ensure that `<ctrl-ing>` is displayed properly cross different browser.

 ## 2. Create an object which you want to control